ABQ (Breaking Bad): Critical reception

-The episode received critical acclaim.
 Donna Bowman, writing for The A.V.
 Club, commented that the episode "was horrific perfection".

-In 2019 The Ringer ranked "ABQ" as the 28th best out of the 62 total Breaking Bad episodes.
+In 2019, The Ringer ranked "ABQ" as the 28th best out of the 62 total Breaking Bad episodes.
+Vulture ranked it 35th overall.

 For her work on this episode, Lynne Willingham won Outstanding Single-Camera Picture Editing for a Drama Series at the 61st Primetime Creative Arts Emmy Awards, while Michael Slovis was nominated for Outstanding Cinematography for a Single-Camera Series (One Hour).